 If possible, let me know when you are available for a call back.
 People often say things like, “I’m available for phone calls on Tuesdays after 5pm” or “I’m available for a call back any day before noon”.

 (Please note: I only speak English fluently, so if you leave a message in another language, I won’t be able to understand it.
 I’m so sorry.)

 Again, most importantly, be sure that I have your name and phone number, so I can call you back (it’s OK to repeat it).

 And if you make mistakes in your voicemail, that’s OK.
 No worries!
 Just call back and leave another message.

 What if you do answer the phone, and I’m not ready to talk?

-You can say “hi,” tell me “I’ll call back later,” or just hang up without saying anything.
+You can say, “Hi, um, I didn’t expect you to answer” and try to proceed.
+You can tell me “Uh, I’ll call back later” and hang up.
+You can even just hang up without saying anything.
 It’s really OK.
 I don’t mind.

 What if somebody else answers the phone?